With the marketplace solution you create and onboard all the related accounts, trigger payments and manage transactions.

 Start the onboarding process by creating a Sub-Account.
 To create a Sub-Account, you need to get the legal entity type, collect the minimum required information, and send the information in an API request.

-The Sub-Account doesn’t know about dLocal, only the Marketplace.
-The Sub-Account won’t use the dLocal Merchant Dashboard, so the Marketplace must manage all Sub-Account settlements and account data changes using the API.
+The Sub-Account won’t use the dLocal Merchant Dashboard, so the Platform must manage all Sub-Account settlements and account data changes using the API.
 It must also implement all communication with the Sub-Account regarding his dLocal payment account (for example, when we need to ask him for more KYC documentation).
-This is the most flexible solution, but it’s the one that requires more effort from the Marketplace.

 ℹ️Sub-Account profile: Business or Person?